[]

 }

 // 4.
-Load custom font from Resources/Fonts (or fallback)
+Load custom font from Resources/Fonts, or fall back to Helvetica

 var fontPath = Path.Combine("Resources", "Fonts", "OpenSans-Regular.ttf");